chrispetito/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.forEach` does not return anything while `.map` returns a new array based on the function's output.

 2. What is the difference between a function and a method?

+A function and method are similar in that they return values, but a method is part of an object or class.

 3. What is closure?

+Closure is the lexical scope within which a function is declared.
+Functions look outward for context if what it is looking for is not found within its own scope.

 4. Describe the four rules of the 'this' keyword.

+-- Window/Global Object Binding: The value of 'this' will be the window or console Object when 'this' is in the global scope.
+-- Implicit Binding: whenever a function is called by the preceding dot, the object before the dot is 'this'.
+-- New Binding: refers to the object that is created using a constructor function.
+-- Explicit Binding: refers to 'this' being explicitly defined when JavaScript's call or apply methods are used.

 5. Why do we need super() in an extended class?

+`super()` is used to access and call the functions of an object's parent.

 ## Project Set up